dongmeic/DroneData/README.md

-# Objectives
+# DroneData
-To experiment on drone imagery processing
+A repo to experiment on drone imagery processing